yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 This article covers the installation of Session Replay using the Browser SDK plugin.
 If your site is already instrumented with Amplitude, use this option.
 If you use a provider other than Amplitude for in-product analytics, choose the [standalone implementation](/session-replay/sdks/standalone).

+!!! info "Session Replay and performance"
+    Amplitude built Session Replay to minimize impact on the performance of web pages on which it's installed by:

+    - Asynchronously capturing and processing replay data, to avoid blocking the main user interface thread.
+    - Using batching and lightweight compression to reduce the number of network connections and bandwidth.
+    - Optimizing libraries for performance.

 ## Before you begin

 For best results, use the latest version of the Session Replay standalone SDK.
 For more information, see the [change log](https://github.com/amplitude/Amplitude-TypeScript/blob/v1.x/packages/plugin-session-replay-browser/CHANGELOG.md) on GitHub.